HsiangNianian/siamese-prototype/README.md

-# Siamese-py: PyProlog Engine v2.0: Production-Ready Async Rule Engine
+# Siamese Prototype v2.0: Production-Ready Async Rule Engine

-Siamese-py is a high-performance, asynchronous backward-chaining rule engine in Python.
+siamese-prototypeis a high-performance, asynchronous backward-chaining rule engine in Python.
 It is designed for production environments where logic-based decisions may need to interact with external, non-blocking I/O resources like web APIs or databases.

 ```mermaid
 sequenceDiagram